 Laughton, who was elected in November to serve as a state rep in Ward 4, has since resigned the seat amid controversy over her status as a convicted felon.

-Laughton and her ex-wife, Lisa Laughton, were convicted and served time for conspiracy to commit fraud in 2008, information that did not come to light publicly until after the November election.
+Laughton and her ex-wife, Lisa Laughton, were convicted and information that did not come to light publicly until after the November election.

 A resolution was unanimously passed during the Dec.
 11 Alderman's meeting to hold a special election, after the board suspended the rules by introducing and approving the resolution within the same meeting, to expedite the process.

 During public comment Tuesday night, prior to the vote, Laughton spoke against the resolution, saying she did not support a special election, or the costs to the city that go along with holding a special election.